hputnam/Geoduck_Conditioning/Protocols/20181030_DailyWetLabInfo.md

 ***Measured with A325 Thermo meter and Mettler Toledo probe 51343101 and Control Company Certified traceable Temperature probe***

-1. Fill a small clean container (preferably clear sample cups with orange caps) with certified Tris standard solution from the Dickson Lab.
+1. Fill a small clean container (preferably falcon tube) with certified Tris standard solution from the Dickson Lab.
 	- After opening a new bottle, write "Opened", the date yyyymmdd, your initials and Putnam Lab - e.g., "HP - Putnam Lab".
-2. Set the Tris solution container on ice to cool the solution down to desired temperature .
+2. Set the Tris solution container on ice to cool the solution down to desired temperature.
 	- **Note: This value will change based on the range of temperature you expect to be measuring.
 This will change through time in an experiment where temperature is not held constant*
 		-***The range must be 1°C below the observed minimum during measurements and 1°C above the observed maximum.
-A typical range throughout the summer might be 25°C to 30°C as the temperature of the tanks increases during the hotter months such as August and September***
+A typical range throughout early summer at Point Whitney might be 14°C to 25°C as the temperature of the tanks increases during the hotter months such as August and September***
 3. With the certified temperature probe, measure the Tris solution temperature.
 Swirl the temperature probe in the solution as it measures to ensure the solution is well mixed.
 4. With the Thermo A325 meter with the Mettler Toledo pH probe attached, click "Measure" on the meter when the Tris solution is nearing the first temperature (e.g., 25°C).
 Swirl the pH probe in the solution as it measures to ensure the solution is well mixed.
 5. Wait for the temperature and mV value to stabilize and record values.